mapbender/mapbender-documentation/en/elements/basic/basesourceswitcher.rst

 Configuration
 =============

 **Preparation**: In order to be able to configure the Base source switcher, you have to define Service instances as BaseSource (checkbox "Basesource").
-You can define the layer as a BaseSource in the tab "Layersets" in the backend of the application.
+You can define the layer as a BaseSource in the :ref:`layerset` tab in the backend of the application.
 You have to edit the layer and set a checkmark at "BaseSource".

-.. note:: On application start, all sourcesets with an activated root layer will be active.

 .. image:: ../../../figures/basesourceswitcher_basesource.png
      :scale: 80

+.. note:: On application start, all sourcesets with an activated root layer will be active.

 Configuration with selected root layer - sourceset is active on start: